Red-eye flights save time and money but often test your comfort and energy.

 If possible, check into your hotel and take a brief nap or spend some time relaxing before diving into your plans.

-Address Jet Lag Proactively
+Address Jet Lag Early to Arrive Energized

 One of the biggest challenges of taking a red-eye flight is dealing with jet lag, especially if you’re crossing multiple time zones.